Legion-Expansion/Legion-Expansion/README.md

 Copy `papaths.py.example` to `papaths.py` then edit to update `PA_DATA_PATH` and `PA_MEDIA_PATH`.

-Lastest Python 3.x is required.
+Latest Python 3.x is required.
 Please do not use Python 2.x as whitespace formatting is different.

-## Commiting
+## Committing

 1. Don't commit broken stuff to MASTER.
 Develop, test and fix in your local, a branch or your own fork.
 2. Run format.py on your files with your PA_MEDIA_PATH in papaths.py so you don't commit unnecessary white spaces changes
-3. Fix any MISSING FILE refernces in the format.py output
+3. Fix any MISSING FILE references in the format.py output

 Our branch structure is based on the [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) model: